t-kandasami/tp/docs/team/t-kandasami.md

     * The Descriptions and Activity Diagram
 * **Course Component**: The entire section of Course Component
     * The Descriptions and Activity Diagram
+* **Exception Component**: The entire section of the Exception Component
+    * The Description and table